Andrei-Aksionov/nanoGPTplus/README.md

     python src/data/scripts/download_tiny_shakespeare.py
     ```

     ... or download your favorite dataset, the only thing it has to be a plain text (.txt format).
-In addition to that change the path to the file in 'src/config/config.yaml' or add sub-section in the 'dataset' section with new dataset name and do not forget change it in the training scripts.
+In addition to that change the path to the file in `src/config/config.yaml` or add sub-section in the `dataset` section with new dataset name and do not forget change it in the training scripts.

 3. Rerun EDA notebook [optional]

-    If you work with you custom dataset and it is in plain text format, simply rerun or copy and rerun 'notebooks/EDA/tiny-shakespeare.ipynb' notebook to gain insight into the data.
+    If you work with you custom dataset and it is in plain text format, simply rerun or copy and rerun `notebooks/EDA/tiny-shakespeare.ipynb` notebook to gain insight into the data.

 4. Run training via script: